AppliedMotionProducts/SIEMENS_PLC_Examples/README.md

  1. Modbus TCP products with SIEMENS PLC

-    --- This example program shows how to read and write holding registers for Applied Motion products Modbus TCP products in SIEMENS PLC.
+    --- This example program shows how to read and write holding registers for AMP Modbus TCP products in SIEMENS PLC using TIA Portal software.

     --- Contact technical support for more information.